Anxiety

 You can use several ways to calm your mind.
 Most reliable methods involve bringing your focus to the present.
 Some of these may include:

-- Challenging unhelpful thoughts that lead to anxiety
+• Challenge unhelpful thoughts that lead to anxiety.

-- Knowing that anxiety does not define who you are
+• Know that anxiety does not define who you are.

 Anxiety disorders are generally treated with psychotherapy, medication, or both.
-There are many ways to treat anxiety and people should work with their doctor to choose the treatment that is best for them.
+There are many ways to treat anxiety and you should work with your doctor or mental health professional to find the best treatment for you.

 Resources: